sentient88/GetdataProject/CodeBook.md

 		* (6) - laying

-2. subject :
+###### (2) subject :

 There are 30 participants (i.e. subjects) in total.
 They are numbered from 1 to 30.

-##### Note:
+Note:

 From the resulting data set, it is observed that every subject had participated in every activity.
 Hence there should be (30 x 6) = 180 observations, which is in line with the resulting tidy data set.

-3. timebodyaccelerometermeanvalueindirectionx :
+###### (3) timebodyaccelerometermeanvalueindirectionx :

 Mean value of time domain signals for the body acceleration signals in the X direction  (corresponds to 'tBodyAcc-mean()-X' in the original data sets)

-- (4) timebodyaccelerometermeanvalueindirectiony : mean value of time domain signals for the body acceleration signals in the Y direction  (corresponds to 'tBodyAcc-mean()-Y' in the original data sets)
+###### (4) timebodyaccelerometermeanvalueindirectiony :

+Mean value of time domain signals for the body acceleration signals in the Y direction  (corresponds to 'tBodyAcc-mean()-Y' in the original data sets)

-- (5) timebodyaccelerometermeanvalueindirectionz : mean value of time domain signals for the body acceleration signals in the Z direction  (corresponds to 'tBodyAcc-mean()-Z' in the original data sets)
+###### (5) timebodyaccelerometermeanvalueindirectionz :

+Mean value of time domain signals for the body acceleration signals in the Z direction  (corresponds to 'tBodyAcc-mean()-Z' in the original data sets)

-- (6) timebodyaccelerometerstandarddeviationindirectionx : standard deviation of time domain signals for the body acceleration signals in the X direction  (corresponds to 'tBodyAcc-std()-X' in the original data sets)
+###### (6) timebodyaccelerometerstandarddeviationindirectionx :

+Standard deviation of time domain signals for the body acceleration signals in the X direction  (corresponds to 'tBodyAcc-std()-X' in the original data sets)

-- (7) timebodyaccelerometerstandarddeviationindirectiony : standard deviation of time domain signals for the body acceleration signals in the Y direction  (corresponds to 'tBodyAcc-std()-Y' in the original data sets)
+###### (7) timebodyaccelerometerstandarddeviationindirectiony :

+Standard deviation of time domain signals for the body acceleration signals in the Y direction  (corresponds to 'tBodyAcc-std()-Y' in the original data sets)

-- (8) timebodyaccelerometerstandarddeviationindirectionz : standard deviation of time domain signals for the body acceleration signals in the Z direction  (corresponds to 'tBodyAcc-std()-Z' in the original data sets)
+###### (8) timebodyaccelerometerstandarddeviationindirectionz :

+Standard deviation of time domain signals for the body acceleration signals in the Z direction  (corresponds to 'tBodyAcc-std()-Z' in the original data sets)

-- (9) timegravityaccelerometermeanvalueindirectionx : mean value of time domain signals for the gravity acceleration signals in the X direction  (corresponds to 'tGravityAcc-mean()-X' in the original data sets)
+###### (9) timegravityaccelerometermeanvalueindirectionx :

+Mean value of time domain signals for the gravity acceleration signals in the X direction  (corresponds to 'tGravityAcc-mean()-X' in the original data sets)

-- (10) timegravityaccelerometermeanvalueindirectiony : mean value of time domain signals for the gravity acceleration signals in the Y direction  (corresponds to 'tGravityAcc-mean()-Y' in the original data sets)
+###### (10) timegravityaccelerometermeanvalueindirectiony :

+Mean value of time domain signals for the gravity acceleration signals in the Y direction  (corresponds to 'tGravityAcc-mean()-Y' in the original data sets)

-- (11) timegravityaccelerometermeanvalueindirectionz : mean value of time domain signals for the gravity acceleration signals in the Z direction  (corresponds to 'tGravityAcc-mean()-Z' in the original data sets)
+###### (11) timegravityaccelerometermeanvalueindirectionz :

+Mean value of time domain signals for the gravity acceleration signals in the Z direction  (corresponds to 'tGravityAcc-mean()-Z' in the original data sets)

-- (12) timegravityaccelerometerstandarddeviationindirectionx : standard deviation of time domain signals for the gravity acceleration signals in the X direction  (corresponds to 'tGravityAcc-std()-X' in the original data sets)
+###### (12) timegravityaccelerometerstandarddeviationindirectionx :

+Standard deviation of time domain signals for the gravity acceleration signals in the X direction  (corresponds to 'tGravityAcc-std()-X' in the original data sets)

-- (13) timegravityaccelerometerstandarddeviationindirectiony : standard deviation of time domain signals for the gravity acceleration signals in the Y direction  (corresponds to 'tGravityAcc-std()-Y' in the original data sets)
+###### (13) timegravityaccelerometerstandarddeviationindirectiony :

+Standard deviation of time domain signals for the gravity acceleration signals in the Y direction  (corresponds to 'tGravityAcc-std()-Y' in the original data sets)

-- (14) timegravityaccelerometerstandarddeviationindirectionz : standard deviation of time domain signals for the gravity acceleration signals in the Z direction  (corresponds to 'tGravityAcc-std()-Z' in the original data sets)
+###### (14) timegravityaccelerometerstandarddeviationindirectionz :

+Standard deviation of time domain signals for the gravity acceleration signals in the Z direction  (corresponds to 'tGravityAcc-std()-Z' in the original data sets)

-- (15) timebodyaccelerometerjerkmeanvalueindirectionx : mean value of time based Jerk signals for the body linear acceleration in the X direction  (corresponds to 'tBodyAccJerk-mean()-X' in the original data sets)
+###### (15) timebodyaccelerometerjerkmeanvalueindirectionx :

+Mean value of time based Jerk signals for the body linear acceleration in the X direction  (corresponds to 'tBodyAccJerk-mean()-X' in the original data sets)

-- (16) timebodyaccelerometerjerkmeanvalueindirectiony : mean value of time based Jerk signals for the body linear acceleration in the Y direction  (corresponds to 'tBodyAccJerk-mean()-Y' in the original data sets)
+###### (16) timebodyaccelerometerjerkmeanvalueindirectiony :

+Mean value of time based Jerk signals for the body linear acceleration in the Y direction  (corresponds to 'tBodyAccJerk-mean()-Y' in the original data sets)

-- (17) timebodyaccelerometerjerkmeanvalueindirectionz : mean value of time based Jerk signals for the body linear acceleration in the Z direction  (corresponds to 'tBodyAccJerk-mean()-Z' in the original data sets)
+###### (17) timebodyaccelerometerjerkmeanvalueindirectionz :

+Mean value of time based Jerk signals for the body linear acceleration in the Z direction  (corresponds to 'tBodyAccJerk-mean()-Z' in the original data sets)